thousandbrainsproject/tbp.monty/contrib/liveview_experiment/STREAMING_USAGE.md

 - **Data Streams**: Available in the `data_streams` dictionary
 - **Logs**: Shown in the recent logs section (last 20 entries)

-The dashboard updates in real-time as data is published via pub/sub.
+The dashboard updates in real-time as data is published via ZMQ.